 If you are more of a creative type and want to find something in the arts, dance, music, film or theater industry, you might want to have a look at those websites.
 Competition is tough but the scene is very vivid and full of opportunities.

-If you want to commit to a career in NGO or non-profit organisations, you might want to give this a shot:
+If you want to commit to a career in NGO, non-profit or socially-engaged organisations, you might want to give this a shot:

-People interested in the hospitality industry can turn to:
+People interested in the hospitality industry or jobs in cafés, restaurants can turn to: